 In any case, true life provides far more effective ways of learning than what is supposed to occur in the reincarnation-karma doctrine.
 We know from experience that what we receive includes the effects of what we put out, but it is not the only determinant of life circumstances.
 If it were the case, since we begin in helplessness and ignorance, we would be on a hopeless downward spiral from the start; instead, we are dependent upon those stronger, older and wiser than us to raise us to become like them.

 From early infancy, humans learn mostly by example --- as children, we learned how to treat others by the way we were treated or what we witnessed others doing.
 As intimated earlier, we also learn vicariously because we are connected to others, especially with love and empathy --- so others' joys and sorrows also enrich our own experiences.
-As humans we have the capacity to imagine how we would feel if we were in another person's circumstances because we can transfer knowledge and experience onto situations external to ourselves (fiction writers and movie makers depend upon this).
+As humans we have the capacity to imagine how we would feel if we were in another person's circumstances because we can transfer knowledge / experience onto imagined situations (fiction writers and movie makers depend upon this).
 And we have the potential to empathize with others because we share common feelings and have the capacity to spiritually connect with another.
 Everyone experiences good and bad emotions, as well as pleasure and pain.
 And so we can understand what another is feeling when they cry, sigh, smile, frown --- expressing sorrow, joy, anxiety, etc. We also have a rich language by wish we can communicate our feelings and thoughts to others and in turn hear their experiences.
-Through such an abundance of interaction and real experience, all people are capable of understanding: "Do unto others as you would be done by" which has been the golden rule since humans became human.
+Through such interaction and real experience, all people are capable of understanding: "Do unto others as you would be done by" which has been the golden rule since humans became human.

 But because such false doctrines as reincarnation, eternal punishment or hellfire were impressed upon people by oppressors who also deprived them of knowledge and learning, so such irrational ideas took root and became traditional belief systems.
 And if that punishment began with your birth, as would be the case with Reincarnation, and if you were consigned by Karma to be poor, so the only hope of improving your lot in life would be doing good and especially to obey the ruler so that when you died in this miserable present life you could hope to reincarnate as a person in better circumstances.
 Such, then, is a doctrine of bondage.
 But, in Kosmon, humanity has progressed enough to acknowledge inalienable human rights.
 And yet, many still labor under the influence of ancient doctrines that have long stripped away the natural rights of human beings and continue to keep millions in ignorance.